NAB Car Loans

 - Live Chat

 - Mobile banking staff

 To be eligible for a NAB car loan you must be an adult living in Australia and be able to provide proof that you earn a regular income.
-You don’t have to be a citizen of Australia; you can also be a 457 visa holder or a New Zealand citizen.
-If you are self-employed you must be able to provide your most recent personal income tax return and your most recent notice of assessment.
+You don’t have to be a citizen of Australia if you are a 457 visa holder or a New Zealand citizen.
+If you are self-employed, you must be able to provide your most recent personal income tax return and your most recent notice of assessment.